jessicastenning/CV/README.md

 #### Excellent communicator

-At PwC my primary role was as a relationship manager; using technical accounting skills I'd gained throughout my studies to understand complex legislation and scenarios, and communicate solutions with clarity to clients with little tax knowledge.
+At PwC my primary role was as a relationship manager; using my technical knowledge to understand complex legislation and scenarios, and communicate solutions with clarity to clients with little tax knowledge.

 I'd regularly work with colleagues at a variety of seniorities, up to partner level, and my confidence communicating has provided me with multiple opportunities professionally and otherwise.